nixworks/public/news/2018/01/27/the-river-seine-in-paris-france-floods.md

 ### [2018-01-27](/news/2018/01/27/index.md)

-# The River Seine in Paris, France floods.
+# The River Seine in Paris, France, floods.

 The River Seine has burst its banks in places, and is expected to reach its peak this weekend.